 OsVolumeEncrypted : EncryptionInProgress DataVolumesEncrypted : NotMounted OsVolumeEncryptionSettings : Microsoft.Azure.Management.Compute.Models.DiskEncryptionSettings ProgressMessage : OS disk encryption started

 When no longer needed, you can use the Remove-AzResourceGroup cmdlet to remove the resource group, VM, and all related resources:

 Remove-AzResourceGroup -Name "myResourceGroup"

 In this quickstart, you created a virtual machine, created a Key Vault that was enable for encryption keys, and encrypted the VM.
-Advance to the next article to learn more about Azure Disk Encryption prerequisites for IaaS VMs.
+Advance to the next article to learn more about Azure Disk Encryption for Linux VMs.